glouppe/info8006-introduction-to-ai/lecture9.md

 What if the environment is **unknown**?
 - Learning can be used as a system construction method.
-- Expose the agent to reality rather trying to hardcode reality into the agent's program.
+- Expose the agent to reality rather than trying to hardcode reality into the agent's program.
 - Learning provides an automated way to modify the agent's internal decision mechanisms to improve its own performance.

 ---